recastnavigation/recastnavigation/README.md

 ## ❤ Community

-You can ask questions, voice ideas, or request new features through [Github Discussions](https://github.com/recastnavigation/recastnavigation/discussions) or on our old [Google Group](http://groups.google.com/group/recastnavigation) list.
+Ask questions, voice ideas, or request new features over on [Github Discussions](https://github.com/recastnavigation/recastnavigation/discussions) or on our old [Google Group](http://groups.google.com/group/recastnavigation) list.

 Check out the [Development Roadmap](Docs/Roadmap.md) to see what features and functionality you might be able to help with, and the [Contribution Guidelines](CONTRIBUTING.md) for information on how to make contributions.